 Is it your first time doing a Paint by Numbers kit?

 Dan Robbins, the inventor of the art craze, created the kits in the 1940s.
-Sales for the kits began to take off in the 1950s.
+Sales for the color by number kits began to take off in the 1950s.
 The kits have since become a popular leisure-time activity.

 Even now, it’s a popular bonding activity for families, friends, and couples.